solana-foundation/developer-content/content/courses/onchain-development/intro-to-onchain.md

 ## Summary

-- **Onchain programs** refers to the code that run directly on Solana.
+- **Onchain programs** run directly on Solana, just like programs on your computer.
 - These programs consist of **instruction handlers** - functions that process instructions from transactions.
 - Programs interact with the blockchain by reading from and writing to Solana